 Medicaid and private insurer reimbursement policies for telemedicine encounters differ by state, and may include restrictions on the type of service or type of provider who can be reimbursed.
 Providers seeking reimbursement through Medicare may have a different set of considerations.
-The Center for Telehealth and e-Health Law has additional information about telehealth reimbursement policies.

 In some cases, healthcare providers who will be administering telehealth services, including prescribing medications across state lines, will need to be licensed to practice in the state where the patient in located.
 State-specific policies can be found at the American Telemedicine Association's State Telemedicine Policy Center.
 In addition, healthcare providers may be able to obtain assistance with obtaining licensure through national professional organizations like the American Medical Association or the National Council of States Boards of Nursing.

 Special accommodations may be necessary at both the provider site and the patient site in order to facilitate effective and comfortable encounters.
 This may include modifications to address privacy concerns or make space for telehealth conferencing equipment.

 Program Clearinghouse Examples

 Economic Returns of Rural Telehealth

 This report describes the economic benefits to rural pharmacies, hospitals, communities, and patients who have access to telehealth services through broadband internet connections, including state-level estimates of savings.
 It may be useful for program planners interested in building support for investments in broadband infrastructure.